learn-academy-2021-delta/week-2-assessment-Chawwh/interview-questions.md

 1. What is iteration?

   Your answer: Iteration is moving through each index in an array or repeating an action until a condition is met!
-An example I can give you is for loops! for loops will continue 'iterating' until it acomplishes its goal and is met with a false statement.
+An example I can give you is for loops! for loops will continue running until it acomplishes its goal and is met with a false statement.

-  Researched answer:
+  Researched answer: Iteration is a fancy tool for repeating tasks.
+It sure comes in handy when wanting to move through every index of an array!